Skip to Main Content

 1. From the top search bar, set the first menu dropdown to Reading lists, then enter the reading list name or code in the search bar.

-2. From the results list, use the More Actions --> Work On to open the Edit Reading List window.
+2. From the results list, use the More Actions Alma More Actions menu icon drop menu > Work On to open the Edit Reading List window.
 Clicking on the Code will open the same editing window.

 There are a few ways to open a reading list in Leganto.

-• From the Edit Reading List window, from the menu in the right column click View in Leganto.
+• From the Edit Reading List window, expand the summary section by clicking the arrows in the bottom right.
+Then click View in Leganto.

-• After searching for a reading list, find the list you're working on in the results list.
-From the More Actions menu, select View in Leganto.
+• After searching for a reading list, find the list you're working on in the Reading Lists Task List.
+From the More Actions Alma More Actions menu icon drop menu, select View in Leganto.

 In most cases, the course will already exist in Alma and just needs to be edited.